The Short Version

 University at Albany

 Quick insights for busy people.
-What’s happening at the University at Albany and in the world around us.
-Recorded in Albany, New York, at one of the most diverse public research institutions in the nation.
+We're helping you understand the world 15 minutes at a time.
+Recorded in Albany, New York, at the University at Albany, one of the most diverse public research institutions in the United States.

 Playing it safe: How turning disaster prep into a game can save lives